TomaszRewak/C-sharp-stack-only-json-parser/README.md

 ## Setting it up

-This library depends on the new C# 9 code generation feature.
-At the time of writing this, that requirement can be met by using the preview version of the VS 2019 and by setting the language version of the target project to `preview`.
+This library depends on the C# 9 code generators available with the .NET 5.0.

 ```
 	<PropertyGroup>
 		...
 		<TargetFramework>net5.0</TargetFramework>
-		<LangVersion>preview</LangVersion>
+		...
 	</PropertyGroup>
 ```